'Two States for Two Peoples': Self-determination, Population Transfer and the Palestine Papers'

 Terms & Conditions for Paid Events

-- Online payments may only be made by credit card (Amex and Diners are not accepted).
+- Online payments may only be made by credit card (Mastercard, Visa and Amex are accepted).
 If you need to pay by cheque, please email the contact person for the event allowing sufficient time prior to the event to ensure that payments may be processed.

 - All prices are in Australian Dollars and include 10% GST (tax) where chargeable.
 GST is payable by overseas registrants.